 Mr. Callison has represented clients at the trial and appellate levels in a variety of complex commercial disputes in over twelve states, including numerous cases for and against Fortune 500 companies.
 Many of these cases have been large statewide and national class actions.
 Mr. Callison has participated in numerous federal multi-district litigation cases.

-Mr. Callison also practices in the area of employment litigation, representing both companies and employees in state, federal and local cases involving separation of employment issues, Title VII and other discrimination or retaliation actions, sexual harassment, unpaid wage disputes and all other litigation related to employer/employee relations.
+Mr. Callison also practices in the area of employment litigation, representing both companies and employees in state, federal and local cases involving separation of employment issues, Title VII and other discrimination or retaliation actions, sexual harassment, unpaid wage and overtime disputes, and all other litigation related to employer/employee relations.
 Mr. Callison was selected in 2013 by Martindale-Hubbell and American Lawyer magazine as a South Florida Top Rated Lawyer in the area of Labor and Employment Law.

 Mr. Callison’s published writings and seminars include serving as: an Advanced Legal Writing Instructor at St. Thomas University School of Law in the Spring of 2002; a Speaker at the 63rd Annual Convention of the International Municipal Lawyers’ Association (“IMLA”); a Speaker at a seminar on Effectively Taking and Defending Depositions; a presiding judge at the University of Miami School of Law Mock Trial Competition; a judge at the American Trial Lawyers’ Association Mock Trial Competition; and as a judge at the University of Miami School of Law Client Counseling Competition.